 Third, you must determine who to sue.
 Often, the installation of defective components is due to the combined negligence of several parties, including auto mechanics, car manufacturers, and even the original manufacturer of the component part itself.
 Some of these entities may carry sufficient insurance and have sufficient assets to pay a large judgment, while other entities may be out of business or may be likely to declare bankruptcy if sued.
 It becomes essential to strategically choose litigation targets to maximize compensation.

 Finally, you must navigate litigation and/or negotiation.
 Because of the amounts of money involved in a typical car accident case, the insurance companies, car manufacturers, and auto shops will likely vigorously contest any claim for damages.
 As such, in order to recover damages, you must present a well-organized case that clearly implicates the manufacturer or repair shop and clearly connects the improper installation with the accident and resulting injuries.

 If you are in the Georgetown, South Carolina area and you have been involved in an automobile accident you suspect may have been caused by defectively installed car components, you may be able to recover compensation for your injuries.
 However, you may also face litigation that is complex, technical, and contentious.
 You should not attempt such litigation alone.

 At Evans Moore, LLC, we have years of experience representing those who were injured in accidents caused by improper installation of car components throughout the Georgetown, South Carolina area.
-We can have our team examine the facts surrounding your automobile accident and we can help reconstruct what failure likely caused the accident.
+We can have our team of South Carolina personal injury attorneys examine the facts surrounding your automobile accident and we can help reconstruct what failure likely caused the accident.
 We can then help determine the best litigation strategy and present your case in an organized, effective fashion to encourage a good settlement or judgment.

 Do not let automobile manufacturers or servicers get away with the shoddy installation of components.
 Contact us at (843) 995-5000, and get the vindication and compensation you deserve.